strimzi/strimzi-ui/docs/Linting.md

 These checks can only be run having made a `git commit`.

-_Important note_: If you run into issues with the `All commits must have a signed-off-by entry` rule, [see this known issue, which covers a workaround for a known bug.](../README.md#signed-off-by-reported-as-not-included-in-commit,-when-it-is-included)

 ### JS code

 These checks are enforced by `eslint`, and the configuration [here](../utils/linting/eslint.config.js).